Angela Vichitbandha

 In 2022 to 2024, I worked at Applied Research Associates on software development and computer vision research.

-I resumed my studies in mathematics at the Universty of Nebraska, Lincoln, in Fall 2024.
+I resumed my studies in Fall 2024 at the Universty of Nebraska-Lincoln and am persuing a PhD in math education.

 Teaching